 Yes, Naples is more expensive than most Florida retirement destinations.
 But retirees from high-tax states often discover that eliminating state income tax on pensions, Social Security, and investment income offsets—or exceeds—the higher housing costs.
 The question isn't whether Naples is worth it; it's whether Naples matches what you're seeking.

-If you're considering retiring to Naples, Florida, this comprehensive guide covers everything from cost of living to the best neighborhoods, helping you decide if this Gulf Coast gem is your next chapter.
+If you're considering retiring to Naples, Florida, this comprehensive 2026 guide covers everything from cost of living and tax savings to the best neighborhoods, healthcare systems, and 55+ communities—helping you decide if this Gulf Coast gem is your next chapter.

 Why Retirees Choose Naples

-Naples attracts over 10,000 new residents annually, with retirees making up the largest demographic.
+Naples attracts thousands of new residents annually, with retirees making up the largest demographic.
+Collier County's population has grown over 12% since 2020, driven largely by retirees relocating from the Northeast and Midwest.
 The appeal is comprehensive:

 - No state income tax on retirement income, Social Security, pensions, or investment income